FluidNumerics/superci/README.md

 ## Get Started

 You will need a [Github Personal Access Token](https://github.com/settings/tokens) associated with your account or organization.
+We recommend using a fine-grained access token with the following permissions
+*  Read access to code and metadata
+*  Read and Write access to actions, commit statuses, discussions, issues, and pull requests

 > [!NOTE]
 > This repository uses [PyGithub](https://pygithub.readthedocs.io/en/stable/introduction.html) as a dependency in order to integrate with the Github API.